Jeffrey Nachmanoff

 Jeffrey Nachmanoff (born March 9, 1967) is an American screenwriter and director.

-He wrote the screenplay for the 2004 blockbuster film The Day After Tomorrow.
+He co-wrote the screenplay for the 2004 blockbuster film The Day After Tomorrow.
 He wrote and directed Traitor, which was released on August 27, 2008.
-His most commercially successful films have been The Day After Tomorrow, which grossed US$544 million, He is the director of Replicas (2018).
+His most commercially successful film is The Day After Tomorrow, which grossed US$544 million.
+He is the director of Replicas (2018).